-Permanent records are maintained on each student at Dormont Elementary School.
+Permanent records are maintained on each student at Myrtle Elementary School.
 These records are securely housed in the school office.
 These records include the child's report cards, health records, attendance information, and any academic testing data done at the Keystone Oaks School District.
-These records are considered confidential information.
+These records are considered confidential information and will not be released to any agency outside the school without the parent's/guardian's written permission.
 The building principal is the school's contact, and Ms. Suzanne Lochie, the Director of Pupil Services, is the District contact lochie@kosd.org 412-571-6013.